1000Wat/PDE_AMR_Delaunay_Python/README.md

 ## TO DO

+-FIND A WAY TO MAKE THE CALCUATION OF THE JACOBIAN FASTER BY MULTIPROCESSING OR BY USING NUMPY.
+THIS IS A HUGE BOTTLENECK AT THE MOMENT (30sec of calculation for 800 points)
 -Had ways to visualize results from more than 2D (time + x-axis).
 -Had non-uniform grid such as a disk or an ring.
 -Had Boundary condition more than Dirichlet, such as Neumann or periodic boundary.